roger5410/tareas2/investigacion.md

 # Investigation

+## Describe the different data analysis architectures.

+### Hadoop / MapReduce

+#### MAPREDUCE is a software framework and programming model used for processing huge amounts of data.
+MapReduce program work in two phases, namely, Map and Reduce.
+Map tasks deal with splitting and mapping of data while Reduce tasks shuffle and reduce the data.

+#### Hadoop is an open source software framework for storing data and running applications on commercial hardware clusters.
+It provides massive storage for any type of data, enormous processing power and the ability to process virtually unlimited concurrent jobs or tasks.

+### Bases de datos NoSQL

+#### When we talk about NoSQL databases, also known as “Not only SQL”, we are referring to a wide class of data management systems (mechanisms for data storage and retrieval) that differ, in important respects, from the classic relationship model. between entities (or tables) existing in relational database management systems, the most prominent being that which does not use SQL as the main query language.

+### SGBDR Extendidos

+#### A relational database management system (RDBMS) is a program that allows you to create, update, and manage a relational database.
+Most commercial RDBMS use the structured query language (SQL) to access the database, although SQL was invented after the development of the relational model and is not necessary for its use, since they are an extended part of the systems. common.

 ## characteristics of a data center.

 #### 1.Security: Data is the fundamental support of any business model in the modern era, so ensuring the security of information is one of the main priorities of companies.
 On the one hand, it is necessary to take into account the protection measures that will be implemented in the physical environment.
 In this sense, the access control measures (identification cards, biometrics, etc.) stand out so that only authorized personnel can contact the data center.
 On the other hand, it is essential to have protection tools such as data encryption. , either by hardware or by software, as well as security solutions against the loss of information and / or corruption in power failures.